bklofas/rtl-aprs-igate/README.md

     * Stop the container with `docker stop rtl-aprs-igate`
     * Use `docker restart rtl-aprs-igate` to reload the Direwolf configuration file.

+## Jump Into the Container

+docker run -it --rm --device=/dev/bus/usb -v ~/rtl-aprs-igate/station.conf:/station.conf:ro -v ~/rtl-aprs-igate/direwolf.conf:/root/direwolf.conf:ro ghcr.io/bklofas/rtl-aprs-igate bash

 ## Build Container Locally
-To build this container locally, check out this repository and build with `docker build -t rtl-aprs-igate .` Image size will be between 100 and 125 MB depending on your computer architecture.
+To build this container locally, check out this repository and build with `docker build -t rtl-aprs-igate .` Image size will be between 140 and 170 MB depending on your computer architecture.

 ## Future Work